powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/03-ImplementOperationReducers.md

 # Implement Operation Reducers

-In this section, we will implement and test the operation reducers for the `ToDoList` document model.
+In this section, we will implement and test the operation reducers for the **ToDoList** document model.
 In order to do this, you have to export the document model from the Connect application and import it into your powerhouse project directory.

-To export the document model, follow the steps in the `Define ToDoList Document Model` section.
+To export the document model, follow the steps in the [define ToDoList document model](./docs/academy/Create/ToDoList/DefineToDoListDocumentModel) section.

 ## Understanding Reducers in Document Models